usnistgov/FIPS201/_FIPS201/authentication.md

 #### 6.2.1.1 Unattended Authentication Using PIV Biometric (BIO)

-The following steps shall be performed for unattended authentication of the PIV biometric:
+The following steps SHALL be performed for unattended authentication of the PIV biometric:

 - The CHUID or another data element[^expired] is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.